General

 Is there an investment committee that determines whether to invest in a deal?

-Are we open to debt and equity investments?
+Is TBD Angels open to debt and equity investments?

 Can I personally invest additional capital alongside a deal?